 Even though Vicky doesn’t think that exercise is necessary for weight loss, she has started working out with a personal trainer since she enjoys her new-found mobility.
 “I couldn’t exercise in the beginning due to my size, so the keto message was good for me, that you don’t have to exercise to lose weight,” Vicky says.

 She recalls previous diets where she had to exercise while starving, it was hard on her body and left her feeling weak.
 So when she started keto, she made a resolution to only focus on her eating habits instead.

 One thing that Vicky has been blessed with is a keto-friendly doctor.
 If you want to embark on a similar journey, then Vicky advises you to find one who supports your way of eating.
-Her own physician was very knowledgeable about keto, and advised her not to measure her cholesterol in the beginning as it might be temporarily elevated.
+Her own physician was knowledgeable about keto and advised her not to measure her cholesterol in the beginning as it might be temporarily elevated.

-But if she were to sum up her best tips, they would be the following:
+If she were to sum up her best tips, they would be the following:

 - Don’t measure or worry about ketones.
 Trust your body (and scale) to tell you whether you are making progress, and don’t get caught up reaching an arbitrary level of ketones.

 - Keep a food journal!
-It is very helpful for learning the amount of carbs in different foods.
+It is very helpful for learning the number of carbs in different foods.
 If you’re not losing weight, you also have to evaluate why, and a food journal is an excellent tool for that.